 Pink Plasterboard FAQs

-Are pink Plasterboards and Fireproof Plasterboards the same product?
+Are pink Plasterboards and Fire Rated Plasterboards the same product?

-Yes, Pink plasterboards and fireproof plasterboards are the exact same products however they are often referred to as either name.
+Yes, Pink plasterboard and fireproof plasterboard are the exact same products however they are often referred to as either name.
 The boards are also known as Fire panels and fireline.